Recurrent events

 data = cox_data)

 These models are then provided as arguments in the jm() function.
 The user specifies the desired functional forms for the mixed model in each relative-risk model.
-And with the recurrent argument specifies the desired timescale,
+And with the recurrent argument specifying the desired timescale,

 jm_fit <- jm(cox_fit, lme_fit, time_var = "time", recurrent = "gap",